 There are several long-term effects of childhood trauma on an adolescent’s quality of life.
-A 2015 study found that the more childhood trauma that a person experienced, the higher their risk of health and wellness difficulties later on in life.
+The more childhood trauma that a person experiences, the higher their risk of health and wellness difficulties later on in life.
 Adolescents exposed to trauma may form a heightened stress response, which can impair emotional regulation, cause sleeping difficulties, decrease immune functioning and elevate their risk for physical illness as they grow.
 Physical long term effects of childhood trauma may include asthma, cardiac illness, stroke and diabetes.

 Another long term effect of childhood trauma is relationship difficulties.
 When a youth experiences trauma, they learn that their caregiver cannot be trusted and generalize this viewpoint to the rest of the world.
 This perspective makes it challenging for adolescents to develop meaningful friendships and romantic relationships as they get older.

 Childhood trauma may result in an adolescent engaging in frequent risky behaviors, especially if they have PTSD.
 This elevated risk-taking could be a result of changes caused to the part of the brain that assesses risky situations.
 Adolescents with PTSD may have difficulty distinguishing the difference between real and perceived threats.

 Childhood trauma can also greatly impact the emotional well-being of a teenager.
 Adolescents may experience feelings of shame, guilt, helplessness, hopelessness, and anger.
 Teens can develop mental health challenges as a result of childhood trauma and have higher rates of anxiety, depression, PTSD and self-harming behaviors.